Charles Gausden

-Charles Henry Gausden (1826 – 5 September 1886) was an English cricketer.
+Charles Henry Gausden (c.
+1826 – 5 September 1886) was an English cricketer.
 Gausden's batting style is unknown.
 He was born at Brasted, Kent.

 Gausden made his first-class debut for Sussex against the Marylebone Cricket Club in 1847.
 He made four further first-class appearances for the county, the last of which came against the Marylebone Cricket Club in 1851.
 In his five first-class matches, he scored 41 runs at an average of 5.85, with a high score of 17.

 He died at St Leonards-on-Sea, Sussex in 1886.